-- It may occur between individuals of the opposite sex or of the same sex. - It may occur between students, between peers and/or co-workers, or between individuals in an unequal power relationship (such as by a supervisor with regard to a supervised employee or an instructor regarding a current student). - It may be aimed at coercing an individual to participate in an unwanted sexual relationship or it may have the effect of causing an individual to change behavior or work performance. - It may consist of repeated actions or may even arise from a single incident if sufficiently severe. - o It may also rise to the level of a criminal offense, such as battery or sexual assault.
+- o It may occur between individuals of the opposite sex or of the same sex. - It may occur between students, between peers and/or co-workers, or between individuals in an unequal power relationship (such as by a supervisor with regard to a supervised employee or an instructor regarding a current student). - It may be aimed at coercing an individual to participate in an unwanted sexual relationship or it may have the effect of causing an individual to change behavior or work performance. - It may consist of repeated actions or may even arise from a single incident if sufficiently severe. - o It may also rise to the level of a criminal offense, such as battery or sexual violence. - Sexual violence is a physical act perpetrated against a person's will or where a person is incapable of giving consent due to the victim's use of drugs or alcohol.
+An individual also may be unable to give consent due to an intellectual or other disability.
+Sexual violence includes, but is not limited to, rape, sexual assault, sexual battery, and sexual coercion.